trevorputbrese/AE-HandsonLab/tanzu-chat-guide.md

 First, let's see what happens without MCP:

 1. Click "Clear Files" in the Documents panel to remove distractions
-2. Ask the chat: "What time is it?"
+2. Ask the chat: "What is the latest bitcoin price?"
 3. The AI will explain it cannot access real-time information

-Now let's give it the ability to tell time!
+Now let's give it the ability to tell bitcoin price!

 ### Step 9: Bind to a Bitcoin MCP Server

 MCP servers are lightweight applications that expose specific tools to AI models.
-Let's deploy one and connect it using the SSE protocol:
+There's a bitcoin MCP server already deployed in your space.
+Let's bind your chat application to it.
+Then ask the same question about bitcoin price.

 ```bash
 cf bind-service ai-tool-chat-yourinitials bitcoin-mcp-server